timbeaudet/knowledge_base/faq/today.md

 - Update the weekly plans.
 - Update a weekly topic.
 - Prepare article 1 and 2 for release on dev.to and perhaps even reddit. (maybe even personal blog as well?)
-- Editing and Writing more on the Prefab Article series, hopefully to FINISH it.
+- Editing and Writing #3, #4 and #5 of the Prefab Article series.

 ## Events / Notices / Coming Soon